jjakubec/flight-viewer-level3/README.md

 The application caches the results for 60 minutes to improve performance.
 If you need to clear the cache, you can do so by restarting the application.

+The application dynamically selects the appropriate DepartureProvider based on the provider.type property, allowing seamless switching between Excel, Database, and OpenSky API without modifying core logic.
+If no provider is specified, OpenSky API is used by default.

 The application returns HTTP status messages in Czech language to provide user-friendly responses in Postman and other API testing tools.

 Ensure that your API client supports UTF-8 encoding for proper text display.